Hierarchical Clustering Algorithms on Poisson and Other Stationary Point Processes: CHN2 on Point Processes

-\paragraph{Order 1} Before proceeding to the definition of the point-shift \( f^1 \), we need the following definitions: \begin{definition} Let \(\{C^0_i\}_{i}\) denote the collection of \(0\)-cycles, and let \(\{S^0_i\}_i\) be the collection of pairs of points in these cycles, namely \(S^0_i\) is the pair of head points belonging to the cycle \(C^0_i\).
-The sets \(\{S^0_i\}_i\) form a translation-invariant partition of the support of \(\Phi^0_c\).
+\begin{definition} Let \(\{C^k_i\}_{i}\) denote the collection of \(k\)-cycles, and let \(\{S^k_i\}_i\) be the collection of pairs of points in these cycles, namely \(S^k_i\) is the pair of head points belonging to the cycle \(C^k_i\).
+The sets \(\{S^k_i\}_i\) form a translation-invariant partition of the support of \(\Phi^k_c\).